Matt Urban

 Matt Louis Urban (August 25, 1919 – March 4, 1995) was a United States Army lieutenant colonel and one of the most decorated American soldiers of World War II.
 Urban performed valiantly in combat on many occasions despite being wounded in action several times.
-He received over a dozen personal decorations for combat from the U.S. Army, including seven Purple Hearts.
+He received over a dozen personal decorations for combat, including seven Purple Hearts.
 In 1980, he received the Medal of Honor and three other U.S. decorations and one foreign decoration for his actions in France and Belgium in 1944.

 Early years

 Matt Urban was born Matthew Louis Urbanowicz in Buffalo, New York.
 His father Stanley was a Polish immigrant and a plumbing contractor.
 His mother Helen was born in Depew, New York.
 Urban was baptized at Corpus Christi Church and lived at 1153 Broadway while growing up.
 He attended East High School in Buffalo, and graduated in 1937.
 He had three brothers: Doctor Stanley (Urbanowicz) Urban, Arthur (Urbanowicz) Urban, and Eugene, who died in 1927 from appendicitis.

 In the fall of 1937, Urban enrolled at Cornell University in Ithaca, New York.
 He majored in history and government with a minor in community recreation.
 He graduated on June 14, 1941, with a Bachelor of Arts degree; during his last year, he used the name Matty L. Urbanowitz.
 While at Cornell University, he was a member of the Reserve Officers Training Corps (ROTC), the track and boxing teams, and the Kappa Delta Rho fraternity.